 Heat some oil in a pan.
 Add spices and simmer until aroma comes up.
 This will be very quick.
 Stir in the vegetables coating them with the oil and spices.
 Add a little water, cover, and simmer gently for 3-4 minutes.

 1 1/2 cup sushi rice

 Simmer rice, salt, and water with a closed lid for about 25 minutes or until cooked in a rice cooker.

 1 bunch of fresh basil leaves

 Combine the ingredients in a blender and blend until smooth.
 The amount of water will depend on the consistency you prefer.
 Start with 1/4 cup and work up from there if you like it thinner.

-To serve, place the rice in a bowl, cover with a layer of vegetables and lay a sheet of nori over the top if you like the nori soft.
+To serve, place the rice in a bowl, cover it with a layer of vegetables, and lay a sheet of nori over the top if you like the nori soft.
 Otherwise serve the nori on the side.
 You can substitute other vegetables, keeping one augmenting and one extractive to maintain the balance in the meal.
 Enjoy!

 Comments will be approved before showing up.